Forerunner and govtech?

 Technology has fundamentally changed commerce in every sector except for government, which commands almost $2T annual spend–nearly 10% of U.S. GDP–on state and local purchases ranging from traffic cones to landscaping, PPE to playground equipment.
 While consumers and businesses outside of the government can quickly make informed purchasing decisions online, government agencies are stuck using 1900s technology for their essential purchases, forced to run buying through highly-regulated and highly-manual government processes.
 The greatest innovation is cooperative purchasing, which saves massive amounts of time by allowing government agencies to piggyback off of one anothers’ contracts.
 Cooperative purchasing is a growing $190B market now used to some degree by over 90% of state and local governments, but remains far from mainstream, facilitating just 18-20% of local government spending as of 2018.

-Enter CoProcure, the only company offering a free search tool for all cooperative contracts across the U.S. CoProcure is looking to build the de facto marketplace for cooperative purchasing as it becomes a larger and larger piece of overall procurement spend.
+Enter Pavilion, the only company offering a free search tool for all cooperative contracts across the U.S. Pavilion (formerly known as CoProcure) is looking to build the de facto marketplace for cooperative purchasing as it becomes a larger and larger piece of overall procurement spend.
 Timing is everything, and it couldn’t be better, with our country on the heels of a landmark infrastructure bill that will put trillions of incremental spending power into the hands of state and local governments.
-Moreover, CoProcure is catalyzed by changing demographics in government agencies, with digitally native millennials taking leadership roles in procurement with great appetite for, and fluency with, technology.
+Moreover, Pavilion is catalyzed by changing demographics in government agencies, with digitally native millennials taking leadership roles in procurement with great appetite for, and fluency with, technology.
 And of course, Covid-19, which has driven greater govtech adoption and cooperative contracts utilization as smaller agency teams have had more work to accomplish than ever, procuring PPE, sanitation services, products for remote schooling, etc.).

-CoProcure’s solution is resonating with government agencies and suppliers alike.
-More than 300 government agencies have already been activated on the platform, empowering public servants with access to 50K+ vendor contracts, and CoProcure is influencing well over $100M in annualized GMV with strong buyer retention.
+Pavilion's solution is resonating with government agencies and suppliers alike.
+More than 300 government agencies have already been activated on the platform, empowering public servants with access to 50K+ vendor contracts, and Pavilion is influencing well over $100M in annualized GMV with strong buyer retention.